Build this pretty wood side table with a shelf for just $20 for a living room or a bedroom with my free printable DIY Side Table Plans.

 - Wood Filler, Wood Glue, and Good Paint Brushes

 Hello, DIY friends!
-You can download the DIY Side Table plans here.
-These plans are currently free to email subscribers and for personal use only.
+You can download the FREE DIY Side Table Build Plans from my Gumroad store.
+These plans are for personal use only.
 They cannot be shared or sold without my permission.
 Please let me know if you have any questions and enjoy your build! 🙂

-Woodworking Note: I’m providing instructions for building this side table the easiest way, with the best materials.
-BUT, for the challenge I actually built this by resawing a 2×4 into 2×2 and 1×2 dimensional lumber sizes, with standard squared edges.
+I’m providing instructions for building this side table the easiest way, with the best materials.
+BUT, for the challenge I actually built this by resawing a 2x4 into 2x2 and 1x2 dimensional lumber sizes, with standard squared edges.
 I’m going to skip explaining that for today.
 It will just confuse the build.

 Cut the legs and aprons and stretchers for your table.
-Measurements can be found in the printable plans at the end of the directions.
-These DIY Side Table Plans are free to download for all of my email subscribers.
+Measurements can be found in the FREE printable plans at the end of the directions.

 Optional: I’ve slightly tapered the bottom half of my legs.
 I quickly made my own jig.
 But you can find store bought jigs that’ll do the job better.
 I tapered the inside of my legs because I prefer the look of wider legs.

-Use your Kreg Jig to put 1 pocket hole on each end of the 1×2″ boards.
+Use your Kreg Jig to put 1 pocket hole on each end of the 1x2″ boards.
 That will be on 8 boards for 16 pocket holes total.

 Build the shelf.
 Measure the inside of the lower apron to get the exact measurements for that shelf.
 Remember to notch out the corners, for the legs, with your jigsaw.